ThatCoffeeGuy/zbx-gfn-mc/README.md

 ## Disclamer

-This was going to be just a private repository but after I wrote a installation guide I decided to make it public.
+This was going to be just a private repository but after I wrote an installation guide I decided to make it public.

  I am aware that this is nowhere near nice looking or practical - I might improve it over time.